What is API?

 Here are some examples of well-known APIs that use different protocols and specifications.
 Check their documentation to get more information and references.

 Vulkan.
 Vulkan is a cross-platform API that works on the operating system level.
-It enables developers to create high-quality, real-time graphics in applications and drives the communication between an application and a graphical processing unit.
+It enables developers to create high-quality, real-time graphics in applications and drives the communication between an app and a graphical processing unit (GPU).
 Check Vulkan API documentation if you’re interested.

 Skyscanner Flight Search.
-Skyscanner is a metasearch platform that lets travelers look for flights at the best rates from Skyscanner’s database of prices.
+Skyscanner is a metasearch platform that lets travelers search for flights at the best rates from its database of prices.
 Also, Skyscanner provides its affiliate partners with a RESTful API supporting both XML and JSON as the data exchange formats.
-In order to improve security, they encourage partners to only use HTTPS protocol to make requests.
+To improve security, they encourage partners to only use HTTPS protocol to make requests.
 You may check their documentation here.

 WeatherAPI.
-This is a free geolocation and weather information provider with lots of different APIs ranging from the weather forecast, IP lookup, sports, astronomy, geolocation, and time zone.
-It provides access to geodata and weather using a JSON/XML RESTful API.
-Developers can use either HTTP or HTTPS to request the API.
-They provide developers with detailed documentation on how to use all of their APIs.
+This is a free geolocation and weather information provider with lots of different APIs that provide access to the weather forecast, IP lookup, sports, astronomy, geolocation, and other data.
+Developers can use either HTTP or HTTPS to request the JSON/XML RESTful APIs while taking advantage of detailed documentation.

 Yelp API.
 This is a GraphQL API that provides users with recommendations and reviews of the best restaurants, things to do, nightlife, and more.
 It uses the HTTP request method to access data from the servers.
 The API connects to data sources through endpoints, which developers can add to their apps.
 It uses JSON as the data exchange format.

 APIs serve numerous purposes.
-Generally, they can simplify and speed up software development.
-Developers can add functionality (i.e., a recommender system, accommodation booking engine, payment processing, or image recognition feature) from other providers to existing solutions or build new applications using services by third-party providers.
+Generally, they simplify and speed up software development.
+Engineers can set access to data or expand their apps with functionality (i.e., a recommender system, accommodation booking engine, payment processing, or image recognition feature) from third-party providers.
+But there are other reasons why you should consider APIs as a vital part of your business growth strategy.

 Comments4